glecaro/glecaro.github.io/index.md

 Welcome!
 I am a PhD Candidate in Economics at the University of Michigan.
 My research interests lie at the intersection of labor, industrial organization, and development economics, with a focus on crime, entrepreneurship, and gender.

 Previously, I was a Research Fellow at the Center for International Development (CID) at the Harvard Kennedy School, and a Research Associate at Innovations for Poverty Action (IPA).
+I have an MSc in Public Policy from University College London (UCL) and a Bachelor's in Economics and Political Science from the University of Manchester (UK)

 ---